 Finally, while most interpretations of verse 3:28 above say it authorizes widespread deception of non-Muslims, Mawdudi’s restrictions make V3:28 a questionable justification for such deception.
 Here is where a saying of Muhammad in a hadith is of much more importance than a verse in the Koran.

 In the Reliance of the Traveller, we learn Muhammad said it was permissible to lie when conducting war.
-Scholarly consensus, as binding as anything in the Koran, says that it is obligatory –obligatory – for a Muslim to lie if the goal is obligatory.
+Scholarly consensus, as binding as anything in the Koran, says that for a Muslim it is “obligatory to lie if the goal is obligatory.”
+(RoT pg.745)

 Since to fight in the way of Allah until the world is ruled by Islam is obligatory, we should not be surprised when devout Muslims lie to us.
 Muslims are advised that such lies should “employ words that give a misleading impression, meaning to intend by one’s words something that is literally true, in respect to which one is not lying, while the outward purport of the words deceives the hearer –.”
 (RoT pgs.
 745-746.)